BrianP8701/swarmstar/journal.md

 now we get down to another question. what is a memory and action?
 And lets reconcile the conflict in my head between the agent and action.

 ### memory
-a memory is just a piece of data. json, pdf, py, java, pt, txt, png, mov anything. see its metadata in the memory space schema
+a memory is just a piece of data. json, pdf, py, java, pt, txt, png, mov, element in table anything. see its metadata in the memory space schema

 ### action
 an action is a script. now i genuinely do have a lot of questions around this...